... that Fabulous Furry Robot World

 Jack thought fast.
 100555 was the law making bisexual love mandatory, and he'd been hiding from his listed lovers.
 Now he'd be held until he could be stamped.

 It was a tense wait while the Teddybot communicated with another bot, but there was some relief in the fact that the bots didn't seem to be aware of his new status as an angel.
 Perhaps only the citizens had been alerted so far.
 It was five minutes before the second cop Teddybot rolled up with a man in tow.
-“Maybe I can get this over with and get away,” Jack thought as he realized the bot had managed to find a volunteer.
-The volunteer was an obvious gay stud with a blond crew cut and a muscular build.
-Jack figured quick sex with him would mean a quick stamp and release.

-A solid wall of darkness towered over him, then bright lights flared and Jack saw heaven.
+A solid wall of darkness towered over him, then bright lights flared, and Jack saw heaven.
 He felt more like he was in hell.
-His temples rang in his ears like sheets of vibrating aluminum and he knew he'd been drugged.
-The room was white and a strait jacket that smelled like robot cleaning fluid confined him.
-A huge window lit up in front of him and at first, he could see nothing but a brain-stabbing glare beyond it.
+His temples rang in his ears like sheets of vibrating aluminum, and he knew he'd been drugged.
+The room was white and a straitjacket that smelled like robot cleaning fluid confined him.
+A huge window lit up in front of him, and at first, he could see nothing but a brain-stabbing glare beyond it.

 Just outside the window, a spotlight shone on an open circle and a Priestbot in vermilion robes of judgment was reading scripture from the preface of a huge leather-bound Record of the Vote.
 Ermine trim framed a hairy face that was nasty rather than cute like the Teddybots.

 The din increased in volume and at its heart was a sound like thundering pistons that died down as an assembly line began to move.
-A powdered white face appeared; it was a man in a strait jacket and he was held by huge clamps.
+A powdered white face appeared; it was a man in a straitjacket and he was held by huge clamps.
 More followed on the assembly line, all of them conscious, with shaved heads, bright eyes, and enraptured facial expressions.

-Lifted from a gentle cloud of sleep he saw a flow of bubbles.
-Soft and metallic blue they brushed his cheeks and filled his ears with the glissading of harps.
-Through his fluttering lids, he saw a man spraying him with a gas gun - an evangelist with a wizened face, flowing silver beard and robe of many colors.
+Lifted from a gentle cloud of sleep, he saw a flow of bubbles.
+Soft and metallic blue, they brushed his cheeks and filled his ears with the glissading of harps.
+Through his fluttering lids, he saw a man spraying him with a gas gun - an evangelist with a wizened face, flowing silver beard, and robe of many colors.
 Getting up, Jack noted that he was now wearing linen robes and smelled of spices and perfume.
 The building was a tele-cathedral and he could see a vault and Gothic arches above him.

 Jack felt positively enlightened or negatively enlightened - it depended on the charge of the gun.
 He smiled as the evangelist turned off the flow.
 “Say, you're Moses Daniel of the Public Church, aren't you?
 I thought I was in the hands of the Priestbots.”